 What follows is the CoDel algorithm in C++-like pseudo-code.
-Since CoDel adds relatively little new code to a basic tail-drop fifo-queue, we've tried to highlight just these additions by presenting CoDel as a sub-class of a basic fifo-queue base class.
+Since CoDel adds relatively little new code to a basic tail-drop fifoqueue, we've tried to highlight just these additions by presenting CoDel as a sub-class of a basic fifo-queue base class.
+There have been a number of minor variants in the code and our reference pseudo-code has not yet been completely updated.

-Implementors are strongly encouraged to also look at Eric Dumazet's Linux kernel version of CoDel - a well-written, well tested, real-world, C-based implementation.
-As of this writing, it is at: http://git.kernel.org/?p=linux/kernel/git/torvalds/linux.git;a=blob plain;f=net/sched/sch codel.c;hb=HEAD
+Implementors are strongly encouraged to also look at Eric Dumazet's Linux kernel version of CoDel - a well-written, well tested, realworld, C-based implementation.
+As of this writing, it is at: http://git.kernel.org/?p=linux/kernel/git/torvalds/ linux.git;a=blob plain;f=net/sched/sch codel.c;hb=HEAD